TeleRagingFires/Channel-aware-Feedback/README.md

 # Channel-aware CSI Feedback: Dataset Bias Mitigated Pre-training, Online Out-of-Distribution Detection and its Domain Adaptation
+## Overview
+This is a repository for  Channel-aware CSI Feedback: Dataset Bias Mitigated Pre-training, Online Out-of-Distribution Detection and its Domain Adaptation, a submitted manuscript to IEEE Internat of Things Journal.
+### Abstract and Details
+The deep learning (DL)-based CSI feedback paradigm encounters significant challenges in practical wireless communication scenarios, where channel characteristics and distributions fluctuate drastically.
+To enhance the adaptability of the CSI feedback model, this work innovates a channel-aware CSI feedback paradigm that integrates channel awareness into CSI reporting.
+Firstly, the paradigm reports channel-aware information and introduces regularization in the model training phase, improving the generalizability of the pre-trained model and mitigating the bias in the mixed dataset.
+Secondly, the channel-aware information, through the proposed unified channel-aware out-of-distribution (OOD) detection framework in the model monitoring phase, agilely triggers model updates and distils online in-distribution (ID) data for efficient model updating.
+Finally, the distribution-aligned channel-aware information and synthesized online-deployment-specific features are integrated into a transductive-based hybrid domain adaptation (HDA) scheme for channel-aware CSI feedback in the model updating phase, effectively adapting the model to new scenarios with significant data drift while avoiding the catastrophic forgetting of prior knowledge.
+The thorough experiments verify the superior performance and adaptability of the proposed channel-aware CSI feedback paradigm in the model training, monitoring and updating phases.
+- Once the manuscript is ready for early access, more details about this work will be provided.

 ## Simulation Result and Analysis